Hotels near Chicago Gaelic Park

 Which hotels near Chicago Gaelic Park have suites or extra space?

-Which hotels near Chicago Gaelic Park have an in-room kitchen or kitchenette?
+Which hotels near Chicago Gaelic Park have a kitchenette?

 Ready to book near Chicago Gaelic Park?